 Concordia University Wisconsin is a private liberal arts university in Mequon, Wisconsin.
 The university was founded in 1881 at Trinity Evangelical Lutheran Church in Milwaukee.
 For 83 years it focused on theology education and only served male students.
 In 1964 the university became coed and expanded its curriculum drastically.
 Today it’s one of the nine-member Concordia University System, which is run by the Lutheran Church–Missouri Synod (LCMS).
 Nearly 7,300 students attend Concordia, which has an 11:1 student-to-faculty ratio.
 It’s known for its extremely strong School of Pharmacy, and its schools of Business and Legal Studies, Human Services, Arts and Sciences, and Adult and Continuing Education.
 In total, Concordia Wisconsin offers 78 undergraduate majors and minors, 17 graduate programs, eight accelerated adult education programs and three doctoral/professional programs.

 Concordia Wisconsin offers an MBA in Management.
-It can be taken on campus or online over 8 week courses.
-The program can be finished in less that two years, but is generally completed in 26 months.
+It can be taken on campus or online over 8-week courses.
+The program can be finished in less than two years but is generally completed in 26 months.
 It requires 39 semester hours.
 There are a wealth of concentration areas, which include Nonprofit Management and Leadership, Sustainability Management and Analytics, Innovation and Entrepreneurship Entrepreneurship, Accounting, Communications and Public Relations, Finance, Health Care Administration, Human Resource Management, International Business, Management, Strategic Marketing, Public Administration, Risk Assessment and Management, Sport and Entertainment Business, and Management Information Systems.
-The Management Information Systems major focuses on training students to manage IT departments, and isn’t for students looking for a technical degree in computer science.
+The Management Information Systems major focuses on training students to manage IT departments and isn’t for students looking for a technical degree in computer science.

 - Cost Per Credit Hour: 8th ($699)